olliefr/BBB_McSPI_Orbis/README.md

-# BBB_McSPI_Orbis

-**Oliver Frolovs**

-Experimenting with different operation regimes for McSPI controller on BeagleBone Black (AM335x CPU).
-Orbis rotary encoder serves as a peripheral.
+# Orbis Rotary Encoder (SPI bus) on BeagleBone Black

+This project implements a bare-metal driver for [*Orbis Rotary Encoder*](https://www.rls.si/en/orbis-true-absolute-rotary-encoder) on a [*BeagleBone Black*](https://beagleboard.org/black) platform.
+The connecting interface is SPI.

-The 'Bone CPU has a Technical Reference Manual, but SPI module is not well explained, in my opinion.
-I've been horsing around with the TI XDS110 Debug Probe, working out the correct sequence of operations and clarifying the TI StarterWare API for working with McSPI.
+The *BeagleBone Black* platform is based on the [TI *AM3358* processor](https://www.ti.com/processors/sitara-arm/am335x-cortex-a8/overview.html), which comes with a detailed [*Technical Reference Manual*](https://www.ti.com/lit/pdf/spruh73).
+However, some information in the chapter describing its SPI module is ambiguous and I had found at least one difference between what the manual says and what the hardware does.
+So I've been horsing around with the TI *XDS110 Debug Probe* and oscilloscope, working out the correct sequence of operations and learning the TI *StarterWare* no-OS platform support package API.

-I also have a log file with my findings, which I must edit before adding to this repo.
-It contains the findings and lists the caveats I have found while experimenting.

-The tested operation regimes each have a tag whose name and the commit message explains the configuration parameters.
+The operation modes that I had tested each have a tag whose name and the commit message explain the configuration parameters used.

-Signed,
-Oliver
+&mdash; Oliver Frolovs, 2019